Categories: Donating Sperm

 Once a donor child reaches 18 years of age, he or she may request contact with their donor.
 This contact must be initiated by the child, not the donor.
 Should a child wish to make contact, San Diego Sperm Bank will make the connection and arrange a mutually agreed upon method of contact.
 This could be a phone call, a face-to-face meeting, or a simple exchange of contact information.
 Basically, we connect two consenting adults for the first meeting, and what happens after that is up to them.

-If you have questions about being an open ID donor or want to learn more about becoming a sperm donor, please call one of our client services coordinators at (858) 732-8500 or send us message.
+If you have questions about being an open ID donor or want to learn more about becoming a sperm donor, please call one of our client services coordinators at (858) 732-8500 or send us a message.

 San Diego Sperm Bank